 Players will be allowed to wear the following items while on the field of play:

-- Hats, must be soft bill or worn backwards
+- Hats, must be a soft bill or worn backward

 - Athletic sunglasses, secured to your face/head